 The government market for inventions is distinct from private-side patent exploitation opportunities.
 If a patent owner wants to “call forth risk capital” to develop an invention made with federal support for the private market, it may do so.
 If the government sees an advantage in purchasing product based on the invention in the private-side market, it may do so.
 But if the government sees an advantage in making and using the invention directly and authorizing others to make, use, and sell product based on the invention for the government, it may also do that.

 Private patent owners of inventions made with federal support have no right to exclude any practice in the government-side market.
-Put another way, owners of patents on subject inventions agree, as a condition of obtaining the right to be owners, that they will not sue any US government for infringement nor any company that is authorized to practice by any US government.
+Put another way, owners of patents on subject inventions agree, as a condition of obtaining the right to be owners, that they will not sue any US government for infringement (nor sue in the Court of Federal Claims for compensation) nor sue any company for infringement that is authorized to practice by any US government.
 When the government practices or has practiced an invention under its government license, it in no way changes the rights that a patent owner on a subject invention has.
 In fact, things go the other way.
 If the government does not exercise the license it has to practice and have practiced, then it converts the patent owners patent into a still more valuable asset than was bargained for.

 Imagine: If I pay for you to buy a car on the condition that if I need it you’ll share it with me, and I never, ever bother to need it–even to the point that I pay you to drive stuff around for me rather than doing it myself–then you are getting more in the deal than we bargained for–I pay for the car, and you get the car entirely to yourself.
 In the case of patents on inventions made with federal support, we end up with two cars–one for the private-side market and one for the government-side market.
 Both can be driven independently.
 If the government does not drive its car, then the value of the private-side car goes up anywhere that the government-side market is significant.